Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 parent-ledger UNLReport always falls back even if its locally configured trust set and reveal count would otherwise qualify.
 Below-threshold accepted material also falls back as a whole, with count/denominator `0/0` and an empty bitmap.

+For draw index `i`, the first 32-byte block is `sha512Half(viewSequence, originatingTransactionID, originatingAccount, hookHash, hookAccount, hookChainPosition, strong|weak, callback|direct, entropyDigest, i)`.
+The counter is local to one Hook execution role and is post-incremented once when a draw stream passes snapshot admission; rejected arguments or entropy do not consume it.
+Further blocks are `sha512Half(previousBlock)`. `dice` rejects zero sides and uses deterministic 32-bit rejection sampling rather than biased modulo reduction. `random` accepts one through 512 requested bytes, rounds its internal generation length to a 32-byte boundary, and writes only the requested prefix.
+Missing, malformed, future, older-than-one-ledger, or below-tier entropy makes either draw return `TOO_LITTLE_ENTROPY`; invalid arguments retain their specific Hook API error, and `random` performs no output write on an entropy failure.

+`entropy_status()` is observational, not a draw.
+Subject only to missing, malformed, or future-snapshot errors, it returns the stored metadata even when that snapshot is too old for `dice` or `random`, packed as `(tier << 32) | (count << 16) | denominator`.
+This is deliberate: freshness is the draw API's safety policy, while status is advisory input to Hook policy.
 *Enforced:* `fairRng` tier/freshness gate and metadata-only `entropy_status`.

 **INV-7 — Inert when un-amended.**
 With `featureConsensusEntropy` off, no RNG sidecar state is consensus-visible and CE itself adds no proposal bytes.
 Export may independently use the same extended proposal envelope when `featureExport` is active.
+The `dice`, `random`, and `entropy_status` Hook imports are independently gated by `featureConsensusEntropy`; they are unavailable before that amendment rule is enabled even if a stale entropy singleton happens to exist.
 *Enforced:* the CE per-round enable latch is snapshotted from the *parent ledger's* rules; `ExtendedPosition` serializes to exactly the legacy 32-byte tx-set hash only when neither feature has populated a sidecar field.